andrew-codes/home-assistant-openai-custom-component/custom_components/augmented_openai_conversation/prompts/query.md

 Your response will be one of the following categories:

-- "set": This category is responsible for setting the state or attributes of entities.
+- "query": This category is responsible for setting the state or attributes of entities.
 - "clarify": When the action is not obvious and requires rephrasing the input from the user, ask the user to be more specific.

 ## query